Sajjad Shar

-Sajjad Shar (Sindhi: سجاد شر) (born 1 March 1986), is the current Secretary General of banned Jeay Sindh Muttahida Mahaz; A political organization working for freedom of Sindhudesh from occupation of Pakistan and was first president of JSMM's student wing Jeay Sindh Students' Federation (JSSF) & was former youngest president of Jeay Sindh Qoumi Mahaz's student wing. currently state had nominated him in several cases of treason and he is one of the underground leader of JSMM.
+Sajjad Shar (Sindhi: سجاد شر) (born 26 March 1986), is the current Secretary General of banned Jeay Sindh Muttahida Mahaz; A political organization working for freedom of Sindhudesh from Pakistan and was first president of JSMM's student wing Jeay Sindh Students' Federation (JSSF) & was former youngest president of Jeay Sindh Qoumi Mahaz's student wing. currently state had nominated him in several cases of treason and he is one of the underground leader of JSMM.he is now in england reason of BAGHi.

 Early life and career

 Sajjad Shar was born on 1 March 1986 at Village of Rasool Pur, Khairpur, Pakistan.

 As a student leader

 Sajjad Shar was the youngest president of Jeay Sindh Qaumi Mahaz's student wing Jeay Sindh Students' Federation.
 Sajjad Shar struggling in Sindh on various issues of student politics and admissions policies.
 He also attended and represented Sindhis' students politics in conference on All Pakistan student leaders conference on peace-building in campuses, held in Lahore, Pakistan.